The Writer's Corner

 Artemus gave a bow to his limited audience.

 “Now, about that wife of yours, I can’t wait to meet the woman

 who tamed wild Lucas McCain,” Artemus stated with eager

 Lucas’ eyes beheld the sorrow he felt at the reference to his

 “Artemus, I lost my wife near seven years ago, back in Enid,

 Oklahoma.
 Settled here almost four years ago with my boy, Mark.”

-Giving himself a moment to recover, Lucas turned to the house and motioned
+Giving himself a moment to recover, Lucas turned to the house

-mine, Artemus Gordon, he’s a member of the Secret
+OLD friend of mine, Artemus Gordon, he’s a member of the Secret

 Service and one of his duties was to protect President Grant.”

 Then turning to Artemus, “Artemus, this is my son Mark.”

 “Pleased to meet you Mr. Gordon.
 Did you really meet President

 Grant?
 We’re learning about him in school,” Mark blurted out.

 Before Artemus answered Mark, he looked at Lucas, “Lucas, I’m

 sorry, I didn’t know.
 Only hear bits and pieces about people I

 knew back from the war.
 Didn’t mean to dredge up bad memories.”

 “I understand, I’ve come to terms with Margaret’s death, it

 still hurts, but I’ve got Mark here.”
 There was sorrow and pride

 in Lucas’ voice as he looked down at his son and hugged him

 “Well now, young Mr. McCain.
 You’re learning about President

 Grant, what stories I could tell you.”
 Artemus smiled to himself

 as he stepped down from his wagon.